 Developing Cultural Formats Through a Community of Inquiry, Miodrag Kuč

-The recent revival of 'communities’ and of ways of reaching them has started to exert an influence on the urban planning level, as evidenced in the striving for more inclusion and integration.
-All this feels like a repetition of the old mantra of urban renewal, only this time in an over-accelerated society.
+The recent revival of 'communities’ has started to exert influence on the urban planning level, as evidenced in the striving for more inclusion and integration.
+It feels like a repetition of the old mantra of urban renewal, only this time in an over-accelerated society.

 The current pseudo-participation models, based on some public hearings and events, have become not just mainstream, but also a field of contestation.
 In parallel to this, place-making ambassadors are finding it difficult to update the original place-making concepts in a reality that is now both heavily digitalized and driven by inequalities of access.
 In the framework of the Shared Cities: Crative Momentum, the KUNSTrePUBLIK team is working in the growing gap between an overloaded bureaucracy and state-alienated citizens.
 Driven by our own ever-changing position within institutional discourses, we are trying to question global trends through the lenses of local practices and to look through the neighborhood-optics into the cracks of wider socio-economical developments.